-Lux is a registered trademark of Phenomenex.
-Axia is a trademark of Phenomenex.
-Gilson 845ZPREP is a trademark of Gilson, Inc. Agilent is a registered trademark of Agilent Technologies, Inc.
+Lux is a registered trademark of Phenomenex in the U.S. and in all EU countries.
+Axia and SecurityGuard are trademarks of Phenomenex, Inc. Gilson 845ZPREP is a trademark of Gilson, Inc. Agilent is a registered trademark of Agilent Technologies, Inc.

-The research presented in this technical note was a joint effort between Phenomenex.
-Inc. and PDR-Chiral Inc. Comparative separations may not be representative of all applications.
+The research presented in this technical note was a joint effort between Phenomenex, Inc. and PDR-Chiral Inc. Comparative separations may not be representative of all applications.